 The federal government provides a public option called Original Medicare.
 This includes Medicare Part A (hospital insurance) and Medicare Part B (outpatient and medical insurance).

 Original Medicare includes Medicare Part A hospital insurance.
 This part of Medicare is usually premium-free.

 Medicare Plan A covers a variety of hospital-type care, including inpatient care in a hospital, skilled nursing facility, or short-term nursing home.
 It also includes hospice and home health care.
 Although private Medicare plans (Medicare Advantage and Medicare Supplement) may have different rules, your plan must give you at least the same coverage as Part A Original Medicare.

-The other part of Original Medicare is outpatient and medical insurance, Medicare Part B. If you are eligible for Medicare Part A, you can also enroll in Medicare Part B. Part B, however, it is not premium-free.
+The other part of Original Medicare is outpatient and medical insurance, Medicare Part B. If you are eligible for Medicare Part A, you can also enroll in Medicare Part B. Part B, however, is not premium-free.